-- v.
-There is an identified member of staff who ensures the correct storage of medication at school.
-For our school, this is Miss Furlong and Miss Tomlinson. - vi.
-All controlled drugs are kept in a locked cupboard and only named staff have access.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away. - vii.
-It is the parent's responsibility to ensure new and in date medication comes into school on the first day of the new academic year. - viii.
-An identified member of staff checks the expiry dates for all medication stored at school. - ix.
-The identified member of staff, along with the parents of children/young people with medical conditions, will ensure that all emergency and non-emergency medication brought in to school is clearly labeled with the pupil's name, the name and dose of the medication and the frequency of dose. - x.
-All medication is supplied and stored in its original containers/packages.
-All medication is labelled with the child name, date of birth, the name of the medication, expiry date and the prescriber's instructions for administration, including dose and frequency. - xi.
-Medication will be stored in accordance with instructions, paying particular note to temperature. - xii.
-Some medication for pupils at this school may need to be refrigerated.
+- There is an identified member of staff who ensures the correct storage of medication at school.
+For our school, this is Miss Rooney. - All controlled drugs are kept in a locked cupboard and only named staff have access.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away. - It is the parents/carers responsibility to ensure new and in date medication comes into school on the first day of the new academic year. - An identified member of staff checks the expiry dates for all medication stored at school.
+This is Miss Rooney. - The identified member of staff, along with the parents of children/young people with medical conditions, will ensure that all emergency and non- emergency medication brought in to school is clearly labeled with the pupil's name, the name and dose of the medication and the frequency of dose.

+- All medication is supplied and stored in its original containers/packages.
+All medication is labelled with the child name, date of birth, the name of the medication, expiry date and the prescriber's instructions for administration, including dose and frequency. - Medication will be stored in accordance with instructions, paying particular note to temperature. - Some medication for pupils at this school may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
-Refrigerators used for the storage of medication are in a secure area that is only accessible to staff. - xiii.
-All medication is sent home with pupils at the end of the school year.
+Refrigerators used for the storage of medication are in a secure area that is only accessible to staff. - All medication is sent home with pupils at the end of the school year.
 Medication is not stored in summer holidays.